-If the Catalogue company stands by it's Original decision and doesn't overturn the decision, then your only option is to use the information they supply to either try elsewhere or wait for a period of time.
+If the Catalogue company does decide to stand by it's Original decision and doesn't overturn the application then your only option is to use the information they supply to either try elsewhere or wait for a period of time.

 If your decision isn't overturned, you could always try a different Catalogue brand or even a Catalogue with no Credit Checks, Check out the link below for full details.